 - And last but not least, exercise with a friend.
 Enlisting a workout buddy is one of the most important things you can do for your fitness routine.
 A longtime friend, a neighbor, a pal from the gym, your partner, even your dog, are all incredible motivators when it comes to sweating it out.
 In an enlightening study done by the University of Virginia, participants were given a weighted backpack and were brought to a trailhead at the bottom of the hill; some alone, and some with a friend.
 They were then asked to rate the slope of the trail ahead.
 Those who were with a friend guessed that the trail would be less challenging than those who were alone, and, those who were with a friend they had known a long time guessed that the trail would be even less challenging.
 Applying this lesson to all workouts, it would seem that simply being with that friend makes the workout seem less daunting!

-- Fun Factor: As friends make life more fun, it makes all the more sense they would do the same for your workout.
-A little light-hearted good humour will make all the difference as you’re figuring out which way to move your butt in Zumba class.
+- Fun Factor: Friends make life more fun, it makes all the more sense they would do the same for your workout.
+A little light-hearted good humor will make all the difference as you’re figuring out which way to move your butt in Zumba class.

 - Friendly Competition: Even if you don’t consider yourself competitive, you’d be surprised how having a buddy at the gym can encourage you to go farther.
 When you’re doing your reps and are feeling a little breathless on your last set, look over at your friend sweating away, with no sign of slowing down.
 We dare you to see if you don’t get that extra push to keep going!

-- Safer together: When going for a hike in the woods, or for a late night or early morning jog, it’s always safer to have a partner.
-Knock on wood, should someone sustain injury, you’ve got the able body there for first aid or to get help.
+- Safer together: When going for a hike in the woods, or for a late-night or early morning jog, it’s always safer to have a partner.
+Knock on wood, should someone sustain an injury, you’ve got the able body there for first aid or to get help.

 - Accountability: Having a fitness date is like scheduling an appointment, and you’re far less likely to skip out on your exercise if someone is there to hold you to it.
 You won’t want to disappoint them by being a no-show.
 If your workout buddy is your dog, and you’ve already mentioned a walk, they are sure to hold you to it!
 By eliminating the ‘should I or shouldn’t I?’ of your workout, you are eliminating any possible waffling about doing it, and are lining yourself up for success.

-Try using several of your motivational fitness tools in one swoop; like setting a weekly time for your hike with your brother, or last one to finish 100 sit ups buys the post-workout brunch this morning!
+Try using several of your motivational fitness tools in one swoop; like setting a weekly time for your hike with your brother, or the last one to finish 100 sit-ups buys the post-workout brunch this morning!